jspc/littleauth/README.md

     TemplateDir  string `toml:"templates"`
     PasswdFile   string `toml:"passwd"`
     Redirect     string `toml:"redirect"`
-    TOTPFile     string `toml:"totp,omitempty"`
+    TOTPFile     string `toml:"totp"`
-    CookieDomain string `toml:"domain,omitempty"`
+    CookieDomain string `toml:"domain"`

+    // Origins contains the permitted x-forwarded-host values
+    // allowed to authenticate against this virtual host Origins []string `toml:"origins"`
 }
 ```

 `VirtualHosts` are matched based on the value of the `X-Forwarded-Host` header.
-Where this header doesn't exist, or there's no match, the default virtualhost matches.
+Where this header doesn't exist, or there's no match, nothing happens.

-If the config file doesn't contain a default virtualhost then the app doesn't start.